scrabbletank/farhome-rules/monstroustreasure.md

 #### Wand of Cinders
 *Wondrous Item*

 A wand with a tip that looks like the embers from a campfire.
-Roll 5 superior die, this wand has charges equal to the total success.
+Roll 5 Superior dice, this wand has charges equal to the total successes.
 Spending 1 charge you can cast Firebolt at 1st level.
 Spending 2 charges you may cast Beam of Fire at 1st level.

-Spells cast with this wand do not benefit from any spellcasting feats, and use 3 superior dice for the spellcasting roll.
+Spells cast with this wand do not benefit from any spellcasting feats, and use 3 Superior dice for the spellcasting roll.

+#### Wand of Growth
+*Wondrous Item*

+A wand wrapped in vines with a blooming flower at its tip.
+Roll 5 Superior dice, this wand has charges equal to the total successes.
+Spending 1 charge you may cast Vine Whip at 1st level, or spending 2 charges you may cast Bramble at 1st level.
+For either spell, use 3 Superior dice for the spellcasting roll.

 #### Wand of Secrecy
 *Wondrous Item*

 A wand that emits black wisps of smoke.
-Roll 5 Superior dice, this wand has charges equal to the total success.
+Roll 5 Superior dice, this wand has charges equal to the total successes.
 You can spend a charge to turn all mundane lights in a 6x6 tile area to dim light for 10 minutes, covering half as much area as bright light.
 Spending 2 charges gives you the effects of _Concealment_ for 10 minutes.

 #### Wand of Shock
 *Wondrous Item*